grandparkla/july4/index.markdown

 : <abbr title="also known as">aka</abbr> Lot 14, located at 135 North Grand Avenue.
 Enter via Southbound Grand Avenue from Temple Street.
 : **The Music Center Garage will not be accessible from <span class="time">8:00 p.m.</span> until approximately <span class="time">10:00 p.m.</span>**

+County Courthouse Garage
+: <abbr title="also known as">aka</abbr> Lot 17, located at 131 South Olive Street, will be closed to public parking. <!-- Enter on Olive Street.
+: _(limited spaces available)_ --!>

 [Walt Disney Concert Hall Garage](http://www.laphil.com/visit/parking) : <abbr title="also known as">aka</abbr> Lot 16, located at 111 South Grand Avenue.
 Enter on 2nd Street or Lower Grand Avenue.

-County Courthouse Garage
-: <abbr title="also known as">aka</abbr> Lot 17, located at 131 South Olive Street.
-Enter on Olive Street.
-: _(limited spaces available)_

 Health Services Garage
 : <abbr title="also known as">aka</abbr> Lot 29, located at 313 North Figueroa Street.
 Enter on Fremont Avenue.